 Seb was then called back into action as an opening seam bowler, but things did not go exactly to plan.

-He added: “I think my first four overs went for something like 38 and Anthony Lax, our captain, was starting to think of taking me off.
+“I think my first four overs went for something like 38 and Anthony Lax, our captain, was starting to think of taking me off.

 “They were 52-0 and we were wondering what to do.
 But I got a wicket in my next over and it was classic case of one brings two as wickets started to go down.”